MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-administration-management/http-status-code.md

 #### 404 - Not found

-IIS on Windows Server 2016 and later versions define the following HTTP status codes that indicate a more specific cause of an error 404:
+IIS defines the following HTTP status codes that indicate a more specific cause of an error 404:

 | Code | Description | Notes |
 |---|---|---|